Victoria Mboko: The Next Big Thing in Women’s Tennis?

 Victoria Mboko made her name on the ITF Junior Circuit, quickly climbing the rankings thanks to her powerful serve and aggressive baseline play.
 She claimed multiple junior tournament titles, including ITF Grade 1 events, and built a reputation as one of the top junior prospects in the world.

 She represented Canada at international junior events, following the path set by Canadian tennis icons like Bianca Andreescu and Leylah Fernandez, while showing maturity beyond her age both on and off the court.
+Deep runs at junior Grand Slams — including semifinals and doubles finals — underlined that she was ready to transition to the professional ranks earlier than most of her peers.

 Junior Ranking Progression